jitsi/jicofo/README.md

     sudo prosodyctl restart

-If we use 'focus.jitsi.example.com' where 'jitsi.example.com' is our main domain we don't need to modify config.js in Jitsi Meet.
-The application will try to add 'focus' prefix to our domain and find focus component there.
-To specify a different name for the focus component you need to modify config.js file in Jitsi Meet.
-Assuming that we want to use 'special_focus.jitsi.example.com' then config.js should look like following:
+If we use `focus.jitsi.example.com` where `jitsi.example.com` is our main domain we don't need to modify `config.js` in Jitsi Meet.
+The application will try to add `focus` prefix to our domain and find focus component there.
+To specify a different name for the focus component you need to modify `config.js` file in Jitsi Meet.
+Assuming that we want to use `special_focus.jitsi.example.com` then `config.js` should look like below:

     var config = {
         hosts: {